Course Code: POLS301 Course ID: 4755 Credit Hours: 3 Level: Undergraduate

-Grades for this course will be based upon three grading instruments: forums (8), exams (2), and a research paper (1).
-There are eight weekly discussion questions that are provided in the forums.
-A rubric explaining grading criteria is included in each weekly forum.
+Grades for this course will be based upon three grading instruments: discussions (5), exams (2), and a research paper (1).
+There are five graded discussion questions and three optional discussions that are provided in the Discussions.
+A rubric explaining grading criteria is included in each of the graded ones.
 The Mid-term and Final Exams will be comprised of two essay questions each.
 Exam rubrics are included in the course.
 Please pay close attention to exam submission instructions.
 There’s also a research paper described in the assignments section.

 Forums, Procedures, and Requirements

 For the benefit of the discussions, please make sure that throughout the course, everyone respects one another, and let's keep the discussion focused on the factual political process/aspects of the topics and not on the emotional aspects.
 Political, religious and/or any other type of personal opinions are not necessary to successfully complete this class.

 Instead, a careful and detailed exploration/discussion of all sides of an issue is an essential part of this course.
 Please take the time to research all sides of the issue, and provide at least two possible solutions to the issue being discussed in each weekly forum within your main forum response post.
 Comments and/or posts simply arguing personal political or religious opinions will not meet course objectives.
 Moreover, any corrections and/or directions to the students will only be provided by the instructor.
 Having said that, for this course's discussions let's concentrate on the weekly topics.
 Furthermore, for all the discussions in this class there are links to discussion expectations and grading rubrics.

 The exams and research paper are found under Assignments along with due dates, rubrics, and instructions.